Planning Your Visit FAQ

 Fort Adams is located at the north end of the peninsula that is Fort Adams State Park.
 The Park has ample free parking and may be accessed by both car and boat.
 Directions to Fort Adams.

 What are the hours of operation?

 Fort Adams State park is open sunrise to sunset.
 Historic Fort Adams is open daily (mid-May to October) from 10am to 4pm.
 Hour-long guided tours depart at the top of every hour.
 About activities at the Fort.

 How much of the Fort can I see?

 Guided Tours of Fort Adams take you from the top of the Fort walls to the depth of the underground tunnels.
 There is more than one way to tour Fort Adams For views of the exterior walls we encourage you to enjoy the Fort Adams Bay Walk, a 2.25 mile walk around the entire park, open year round.
-Self guided tours (when available) provide access to the Forts 6 ½ acre parade field with views into the living quarters and cannon casemates as well as access into some of the restored areas.
+Do to safety concerns self guided tours are not available.

 How long is the Tour?

 All our guided tours involve nearly one mile of walking in a mostly outdoor environment.
 Our hourly overview tours last approx one hour while, our specialty tours can last as long as 90 minutes.